WebexCC-SA/LAB-1451/docs/Main-Lab/RoomOS/rxp_xapi/rxp_xapi_ssh.md

         ??? curious ":thinking: Do xConfigurations offer Multiple Parameters or have Multiline execution?"

             No, that's solely related to commands.
-When setting an xConfig, they only ever contain 1 value and though some of those values can be quite long as a string, the syntax to enter them into the console is all written in the same line of the terminal shell
+When setting an xConfiguration, they only ever contain 1 value and though some of those values can be quite long as a string, the syntax to enter them into the console is all written in the same line of the terminal shell

+    <roomosdoc>xConfiguration Audio DefaultVolume</roomosdoc>

 ??? lesson "Lesson: Get multiple xConfiguration Values under a Common Node ~({{config.cProps.rxp.sectionIds.ssh}}.4.3)~"

     !!! info

         In many cases, you may want to pull information in bulk.
-We can do this easily by moving running an xConfig get request on ==Higher Common Node== in the xAPI path
+We can do this easily by moving running an xConfiguration get request on ==Higher Common Node== in the xAPI path

         !!! curious "What do we mean by `Higher Common Node`"